 The U-Pass is a special transportation pass for Southern undergraduate students that is valid for unlimited trips during the semester on mass transit services statewide.
 The U-Pass gives you transportation freedom with no out-of-pocket expense.

-All actively enrolled and matriculated undergraduate students are eligible to receive a complimentary U-Pass after payment of tuition or other approved financial arrangements have been completed.
+All actively enrolled undergraduate students are eligible to receive a U-Pass after payment of the transportation fee (part of tuition and fees).
 Passes are distributed on a first-come first-serve basis and quantities are limited.
 A valid SCSU Hoot Loot ID Card is also required.
 At this time graduate students as well as non-credit and early college/high school students are not eligible for the UPass program.

 Eligible undergraduate students can pick up their U-Pass in-person from the University Card Office, located in the Wintergreen Building, during business hours.
-There is a charge for the U-Pass, but it is automatically asses as a fee on each student's bill.
-If a student's U-Pass is lost or stolen, ONE replacement pass may be issued, and will be subject to a replacement fee.
+There is a charge for the U-Pass, but it is automatically assess as a fee on each student's bill.
+If a student's U-Pass is lost or stolen, ONE replacement pass per semester may be issued, and will be subject to a $10 replacement fee.
 Students must present a valid SCSU Hoot Loot ID Card to receive their U-Pass.

 When boarding the bus, show the driver your SCSU Hoot Loot ID Card and insert the pass, with the arrow on the front pointing forward, into the pass reading machine on the farebox.
 The farebox will “beep” to indicate your pass has been accepted.
 You're ready to ride.
 A block before your stop, pull the signal cord to notify the driver you want to exit the bus.